OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ## Prerequisites
 You have:

-- Docker installed and running on your machine.
+- Docker installed and running on your machine. <- DOCKER INSTALL FOR DOCKER DESKTOP

 You know:

 - how to use a command line interface.

 ## Preparation

 In preparation for this tutorial we ***highly*** recommend downloading the Exomiser data files prior to the tutorial in order to follow along.
 The data required to run Exomiser is ~80GB and will take a while to download and unpack.